Essimsek/Large/README.md

 - **New Post Page UI:**
   - `/new-post` page with authentication check and basic layout.
   - Implement the form UI and logic to create and publish new posts from the `/new-post` page.
+  - Implement the edit page for the posts
 - **Search**
   - search posts by Title, Author, Name, Username and Category
 - **Author Creation After Login:**